mdiez/pyCZDS/README.md

 ## Usage
 The library supports the following actions:
-* `client.get_zone_download_links` – retrieves the download links all zonefiles the respective account is authorized to access;
+* `client.get_zonefiles_list` – retrieves the download links all zone files the respective account is authorized to access;
-* `client.head_zonefile` – retrieves the headers for a specified zonefile, which contain metadata such as the last modified timestamp and the file's size;
+* `client.head_zonefile` – retrieves the headers for a specified zone file, which contain metadata such as the last modified timestamp and the file's size;
-* `client.get_zonefile` – download a specified zonefile.
+* `client.get_zonefile` – download a specified zone file.

 ### Instantiating a client
 Use the following code to create a new `CZDSClient` object: